 This MATSEC Intermediate level Computing Syllabus has been prepared and compiled in line with previous syllabi, latest Computing related developments and space for future syllabi to add and enhance the contents.
 It is intended as a natural progression from SEC level Computer Studies and covers a reasonable and coherent portion of the MATSEC Advanced level Computing syllabus.
 It is aimed at eliciting roughly one third of the effort required in the MATSEC Advanced level Computing syllabus.
 It should be stressed that this is not a Computer Appreciation or a Computer Applications course.
 Furthermore, in line with the objectives clearly set in the previous version of this syllabus, the programming language that is to be used throughout this syllabus is to be "Java".
-This language will displace the use of the "Pascal" programming language in every aspect of this syllabus wherever the use of a programming language is required, including the implementation of the programming assignment.

-It is also stressed that all theoretical treatment of topics should be adequately accompanied by practical (real-world) examples when and wherever applicable.
+It is also stressed that all theoretical treatment of topics should be adequately accompanied by practical (real- world) examples when and wherever applicable.